panueronen/ProjectPaladin/README.md

 ---

+## What I learned from all this
+- This project started from a stupid joke that ended up bloating to an entire functional idea.
+- I learned how to bring together components that are normally not used in tandem and a scary 1984-ish idea of how online conversations could be monitored using AI.
+- Whisper is pretty amazing tool even with a "low resource language" like finnnish.
+The trasncription works pretty well most of the time with the multitrack recording.
+I could see myself using it for other projcects as well
+- The old saying that simplicity is king has once again shown its power.
+I was pulling hairs at the beginning on how do I get the recordings and how start and stop it using a python script but the solution ended up being "lol just use autohotkey".
+-  The ClientQuery TS3 provides is pretty powerful but using it is pretty painful if people use things like special characters or emojis in their names.
+My code is trying its best to parse the names out of the files and match them to people on the server, but I am sure I missed some ways someone could workaround the name detection.
+-  I already knew GPUs are gold for AI processing but its a night and day diffrence in performance atleast in this use case
+-  Remember to clean up after yourself.
+If you leave the script running it will fill up your drive with recordings of just people talking. dont ask me how I know.
+I iplemented an auto delete after experiencing a 100% full ssd drive.
+0/5 won't recommend

+---

 This project is provided as-is
 It is published for demonstration and portfolio purposes only.
 Usage in real communities should be done with caution and consent.